aws-samples/serverless-patterns/apigw-cognito-certificate-bound-access-token/README.md

 * A certificate issued under the domain you own.
 * Create client certificate as per the [mTLS blogpost](https://aws.amazon.com/blogs/compute/introducing-mutual-tls-authentication-for-amazon-api-gateway/).

+Place the trust store in the S3 bucket that you will specfiy when deploying in the solution.

 ## Deployment Instructions

 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository: